-If you’re considering getting a dog but worried about space, you don’t necessarily need to have a big house or a big yard to have a dog.
+If you’re considering getting a dog but worried about space, you don’t necessarily need a big house or yard to have a dog.
 Different dog breeds have different space requirements, both indoors and outdoors.

 How much space does a dog need?
-The answer is not as simple.
-It really depends on the unique needs of the dog.
-Learn more about the space requirements for a dog.
+The answer depends on the size and unique needs of the dog.
+Below, you’ll learn more about the space requirements for a dog.

 Indoor Space for Dogs

-Most adult dogs are fairly quiet and inactive indoors—especially larger breeds.
+Most adult dogs are relatively quiet and inactive indoors—especially larger breeds.
 Of course, puppies are more energetic, but that will fade as they age.
-Some small and toy breeds are active inside, but they don’t require as much space as a large breed.
+Some small and toy breeds are active inside but don’t require as much space as a large breed.

-Dogs are highly adaptable animals and will cram themselves into whatever space works for them.
-If you want your dog to sleep in bed with you or on the couch, you don’t need a lot of floor space.
-If you prefer your dog to stay off the furniture, you only need enough space for it to stretch out.
+Dogs are highly adaptable and will cram themselves into whatever space works for them.
+If you want your dog to sleep in bed with you or on the couch, you don’t need much floor space.
+If you prefer your dog to stay off the furniture, you only need enough space for them to stretch out.

 According to the Electronic Code of Federal Regulations (e-CFR) the dog’s minimum space requirements can be calculated as follows:

 Outdoor space is a little trickier to determine.
 Dogs use the yard space to play, exercise, run around, and relieve themselves.
 A small section of the yard can be used as a doggie toilet area, and it need only be large enough for your dog to move comfortably.
 Of course, this means you may be tasked with more cleanup.